31st October 2019

 I hated mirrors and photographs of myself, particularly as I developed body dimorphia, where all I could think about was my imperfections, all I could see was a fat, spotty, ugly, horrible teenager.

-Then as an adult after my last relationship ended due to his hands around my neck and the police being called, not only did this waste of space of a women get ripped from a lie that I had created to protect myself and to look happy to the outside world, but I was diagnosed with PTSD and dissociative identity disorder from years of repeated crap in my life.
+Then as an adult after my last relationship ended due to his hands around my neck and the police being called, not only did this waste of space of a women get ripped from a lie that I had created to protect myself and to look happy to the outside world, but I was diagnosed with CPTSD due to the ongoing control and manipulation.

 The lie I had told myself was that I was never any good, I was ugly and useless, so ANYTHING and ANYBODY was better than nothing.
 I attracted and was drawn to everything that would harm me but never thought anything of it.